 The establishment of the Disneyland theme park in 1954 heralded a new era for Anaheim as a tourist destination.
 The economy of modern Anaheim, California is almost completely dependent on tourism and conventions.
 The majority of the population is employed at theme parks, convention centers, hotels, and other guest services venues, with the Walt Disney Company being the city's largest employer.

-As a tourist mecca, Anaheim, CA is primarily designed as a center of accommodation for tourists.
+As a tourist mecca, the city of Anaheim is primarily designed as a center of accommodation for tourists.
 Priority is given to the development of attractions rather than new housing, so the average value of a home in Anaheim, CA is much higher than the national average.
 And with most of the stores and services committed to helping tourists spend their money, the cost of living in Anaheim is high.

 What all this means is that real estate values in the area are continually increasing.
 With land in constant demand for resort and theme park developments and the continual influx of workers for these parks, you are certain to see your real estate investment appreciate in value.